-Sprint making big changes to its Premier program on April 1stAlex Wagner - Deputy Managing Editor, News Desk
+Sprint making big changes to its Premier program on April 1stAlex Wagner - Editorial Director of News and Content

 Recently Sprint announced that they'd begin charging a $10 Premium Data fee to all smartphones on January 30th, and now it's been revealed that they'll be making even more plan changes in the near future.
 A source speaking with BGR is claiming that beginning on April 1st, Sprint will be making some big adjustments to its Premier program that offers yearly upgrades and other perks.

 Right now, anyone on an individual plan of $70 or higher or family plan of $100 or higher are eligible for the Premier perks, but beginning on April Fool's Day, those barriers will be raised.
 On that day, the Premier program will be split into Gold and Silver levels: Gold members will retain all of the current Premier perks, while Silver members will get all of the Premier benefits except the early upgrade option.
 To be eligible for the Gold level, individual customers need to be on a plan that's at least $90 per month, while family plans need to be on a plan that's at least $170 per month.
 Customers that have been with Sprint for at least 10 years are also Gold-eligible.
 All customers with $70 individual or $100 family plans will get the Silver benefits.
 Finally, if you're a Premier program member now, you'll have to up your plan to continue getting Gold-level benefits, as current members allegedly won't be grandfathered in.